bertvandepoel/snelSLiM/README.md

 A linguistic set of tools in Go and web interface in PHP to do quick Stable Lexical Marker Analysis.

+# Contact information

+If you have suggestions for features, feedback or a question, feel free to contact me about snelSLiM at bert.vandepoel AT student.kuleuven DOT be
+Having issues building or installing my software?
+I would love to have more users at different universities, so I don't mind if you email me for help or advice!

 ## Supported formats

 Alpino XML, TEI XML BNC/Brown Corpus Variant, CoNLL, DCOI XML, Eindehoven corpus, FoLiA XML, Gysseling corpus, OANC, OANC MASC, plain text and XML with XPath query.